coolsoftwaretyler/mst-middlewares/README.md

+Migrated from [this commit in MobX-State-Tree](https://github.com/mobxjs/mobx-state-tree/tree/9f30ab82df47d49200f512aee4839892473e407a/packages/mst-middlewares) in the [work to undo the monorepo set up for MST](https://github.com/mobxjs/mobx-state-tree/milestone/4).

 # Prebuilt middlewares

 The MST package ships with some prebuilt middlewares, which serves mainly as examples on how to write your own middleware.